ethereum/EIPs/EIPS/eip-1.md

 ### `created` header

 The `created` header records the date that the EIP was assigned a number.
-Both headers should be in the format of ISO 8601 (yyyy-mm-dd).
+Both headers should be in the format of [RFC 3339]'s `full-date` (yyyy-mm-dd).

 ### `requires` header